door7302/openjts/README.md

 This stack has the codename "JTS" which stands for Juniper Telemetry Stack

-This stack relies on OpenSource software solutions such as **Telegraf** for collecting gNMI Telemetry state data and pre-processing the data, **InfluxDB** as a Time Series Database to store data, **Kapacitor** to aggregate and performing Alarming and finally **Grafana** to display contents.
-A specific piece of software developed by Juniper and called **JTSO** stands for JTS Orchestrator is also present in the stack (Dev. in **GOLANG**).
-This piece of software developed by TME JAWS Team has 2 main roles: the first one is to manage the Stack (provision routers IP, select the pre shipped profils) and on the other hands provide an Enricher tool to enrich on-the-fly telemetry data for better visualization and aggregation).
+This stack relies on OpenSource software solutions such as **Telegraf** for collecting gNMI Telemetry state data and pre-processing the data, **InfluxDB** as a Time Series Database to store data, **Kapacitor** to aggregate and perform Alarming and finally **Grafana** to display contents.
+A specific piece of software developed by Juniper and called **JTSO**, which stands for JTS Orchestrator, is also present in the stack (Dev. in **GOLANG**).
+This piece of software developed by TME AWAN Team has 2 main roles: the first one is to manage the Stack (provision routers IP, select the pre shipped profils) and on the other hands provide an Enricher tool to enrich on-the-fly telemetry data for better visualization and aggregation).

-JTS is pre-filled with templates of configuration and dashbords for typical use cases: P; PE; ASBR Core Routers, BNG, Metro...
+JTS is pre-filled with templates of configuration and dashbords for typical use cases.
+Those profiles are tgz files store in compose/jso/profiles directory

 JTS relies on Docker Compose to deploy in one command this stack.
 Please be sure you have done all the prerequisites before.
 Check [Here](./setup.md)